CityRelay

 Key Takeaways:

-- The income potential of flexible letting far exceeds long-term rentals—especially when the property is managed well.
+• The income potential of flexible letting far exceeds that of long-term rentals, especially when the property is well managed.

 Flexible Letting: Protect Rental Income Under the RRA